jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## You Can't to Work at Blockbuster, And Use Netflix Forever

 Everyone knows the world is changing.
-We hear a lot of the computerization of work, the growth of Artificial Intelligence and Robotics and the end of the "one job for life" mentality.
+We hear a lot of the computerization of work, the growth of artificial intelligence and robotics and the end of the "one job for life" mentality.
 What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the workers inside often think they'll be there forever; even though they watch Netflix every night.
+There are still lots of Blockbusters in the world today, and the workers inside often think they'll be there forever even though they watch Netflix every night.

 Just keep in mind, eventually society gets just as sick paying for your Blockbuster, as it did the original one.

-Oh, and discount hunting, sales events, Black Friday marathan, is also going away—for the straightforward reason that deals are paid for by workers working for nothing.
+Oh, and discount hunting, sales events, Black Friday marathans, is also going away—for the straightforward reason that deals are paid for by workers working for cheap if not nothing.
 Deals were a good thing in the era of mass-production, because buying more meant the price per unit goes down for everybody.
-But in the era of mass-collaboration Main Street wants to make quality products, live a life, and not over-produce garbage.
+But in the era of mass-collaboration Main Street wants to make quality products then go live a happy life, and not over-produce garbage.

-Deal-hunting is basically frontline workes kicking each other in their own paychecks.
+Deal-hunting today is basically frontline workers kicking each other in their own paychecks.
 A happy Main Street will charge a fair price and go home to see the family.

 ## The Era of Mass-Collaboration Is Already Seeded